joan2937/lg/PY_LGPIO/README.md

 ## Installation

-pypy can not handle Linux libararies properly at the moment.
+pypy can not handle Linux libraries properly at the moment.

 You need to install the lgpio module from the lg archive.